All Episodes

 The reporter says, since they're being treated so well, according to the information that you've been getting, you feel that maybe they shouldn't be treated so well?

-They are not being abused, they are being treated well.
+They are being treated well.

 We've gone to great lengths to take care of them and to give them food which is consistent with their religious practices.

-Now that's in the tradition of uh Muhammad.
+Now that's in the tradition of Muhammad.

-So they are treated exceptionally well, and I think it's appropriate that uh that we set the record straight on this.
+And I think it's appropriate that we set the record straight on this.

-I I'd tell you, well, the more I hear about this, it sounds like a great place to go.
+I tell you, well, the more I hear about this, it sounds like a great place to go.

 Particularly if you're suffering religious oppression here in your own country.

-This gitmo sounds like the place to go, folks.
+This Gitmo sounds like the place to go, folks.

 More from Duncan Hunter.